Pinhook Draw fight: The battle

 Dawson and his men pursued the Utes for about 5 mile northwards into a narrow canyon called Pinhook Draw near the upper entrance of Castle Canyon.
 There, from higher ground, the Utes ambushed the cowboys.
-The details of the battle are contradictory, but a six-man advance force of the cowboys was wiped out during the course of the afternoon.
+Accounts of the battle are contradictory, but a six-man advance force of the cowboys was wiped out during the course of the afternoon.
 That evening Dawson's group was reinforced by the 13 men who had walked to Moab, giving him a total force of about two dozen, three of whom were seriously wounded.
 He withdrew his men under cover of darkness to Mason Spring, about 3 mile south of Pinhook Draw.
 He did not know the fate of his advance party.

 The next morning ten men from Moab joined Dawson and he returned to Pinhook Draw to find his missing advance party.
-The cowboys were again attacked by the Utes and retreated to Mason Spring.
+The cowboys were again attacked by the Utes and again retreated to Mason Spring.
 Dawson sent a man to Rico, Colorado with a request for reinforcements.
-On 24 June two dozen men arrived from Rico.
+On June 24, two dozen men arrived from Rico.
 By that time the battle was long over.
 The Utes had moved along, heading back for Colorado.
 The three wounded men were sent to Moab for treatment.
-On 20 June Dawson and his men returned to Pinhook Draw and found the bodies of those in the advance party.
+On June 20, Dawson and his men returned to Pinhook Draw and found the bodies of those in the advance party.
 The final toll of dead cowboys was ten.
 A later search found the bodies of a Ute woman and man killed by the cowboys during the battle.
 Mancos Jim was reported later by one source to have said that 22 Utes had been killed in the battle.

 Aftermath

-On their return home, the cowboys met four companies of African-American buffalo soldiers (about 190 men) commanded by Captain Henry Carroll, an experienced Indian fighter.
-Carroll didn't want civilians interfering in Indian affairs and threatened to arrest the members of the posse.
-According to one account, an armed confrontation between soldiers and cowboys took place, but was resolved when two members of the posse agreed to guide the soldiers on the trail of the Utes.
+On their return home, the cowboys met four companies of African-American Buffalo Soldiers (about 190 men) commanded by Captain Henry Carroll, an experienced Indian fighter.
+Carroll did not want civilians interfering in Indian affairs and threatened to arrest the members of the posse.
+According to one account, an armed confrontation between the soldiers and cowboys took place, but was resolved when two members of the posse agreed to guide the soldiers on the trail of the Utes.
 The soldiers' search for the Utes was fruitless, but two were later arrested on the Ute Reservation in Colorado and sent to prison for their part in the battle.
-Several Utes who participated in the battle—Mancos Jim, Polk, and Posey—would be prominent in southeastern Utah for decades to come.
+Several Utes who participated in the battle—Mancos Jim, Polk, and Posey—would continue to figure prominently in southeastern Utah for decades to come.